Harshhhh123/IPD_CHD/README.md

-# IPD_CHD - Heart Disease Prediction Application
+# IPD_CHD - 10 Year Heart Disease Prediction Application

 A full-stack machine learning application for predicting cardiovascular heart disease risk using patient health metrics.
 The application features an intuitive React frontend with interactive visualizations and a FastAPI backend powered by machine learning models with SHAP explainability.